-During the fiscal year ended June 25, 2014, the Board of Directors held five meetings.
+During the fiscal year ended June 24, 2015, the Board of Directors held six meetings.
 Each incumbent director attended at least 75% of the aggregate total of meetings of the Board of Directors and Committees on which he or she served.
-Also, all members of the Board of Directors attended the Company's 2013 annual meeting of shareholders.
+Also, all members of the Board of Directors (except for Ms. Boltz and Mr. Prado who were appointed to the Board in 2015) attended the Company's 2014 annual meeting of shareholders.
 Such attendance allows for direct interaction between you and members of the Board of Directors.